drfuzzi/INF2009_EdgeImpulse/README.md

-### Prerequisites:
+### Guide on how to use Edge Impulse with the Raspberry Pi 400 + Webcam

+#### Materials Needed
-1. Raspberry Pi 400 with Raspberry Pi OS installed.
+- Raspberry Pi 400
+- MicroSD card with Raspberry Pi OS
-2. Access to the internet for downloading necessary software and packages.
+- Logitech C310 HD Webcam
+- Internet connection (Mobile Hotspot)

 ### Steps: